 Pending I-130: The citizen spouse must have filed a Form I-130, Petition for Alien Relative, on behalf of the alien spouse.

 Form I-129: After filing the Form I-130, and receiving a Form I-797, Notice of Action, indicating that it has been received by the USCIS, the U.S. citizen spouse must file Form I-129F, Petition for Alien Fiancé(e), on behalf of the non-citizen spouse.

-If the alien spouse has any children who will be applying for K-4 visas, they should be identified on the I-129F form.
+If the alien spouse has any children who will be applying for K-4 visas, they should be identified on the alien spouse's I-129F form.

 Upon admission to the United States as a K-4 nonimmigrant, either when the citizen spouse files an I-130 on his or her behalf or at any time after the I-130 has been filed, the child may file an application for adjustment of status.

-What Happens if You Turn 21 or Get Married
+What Happens if a K-4 Dependent Turns 21 or Gets Married

 A K-4 visa nonimmigrant 's status will expire when he or she reaches the age of 21.
 If the U.S. citizen petitioner filed a Form I-130 on behalf of the K-4 child before the child reaches the age of 21, the child may continue to be eligible for adjustment of status under the Child Status Protection Act.

 If a K-4 nonimmigrant marries, his or her status automatically expires 30 days after the date of marriage

 Upon admission, K-3 and K-4 nonimmigrant visa holders may obtain employment authorization.
 They can obtain evidence of eligibility to work legally in the United States by filing Form I-765, Application for Employment Authorization.
 Upon filing an application for adjustment of status, K-3 and K-4 nonimmigrant visa holders may also apply for employment authorization based on that pending application even if the K-3 or K-4 nonimmigrant status expires.